JackyChung2003/CPT316-G29-Assignment-1/README.md

            def __str__(self):
                return f"Type: {self.type.value}, Value: {self.value}"  // Printed in the output

-4. Lexical analysis starts here
+4. Lexical analysis starts here!

         Parts in this section:
         (a) Define rules to check if its a alphabet, integer or alphanumerical (Line 45 - 55) (b) Traverse through the input and separate character into individual tokens (c)

    // Class that implement lexical analyzer

         class LexicalAnalyzer:
             def __init__(self, source: str):